What to Expect

 Irth helps black and brown women and birthing people have an empowered pregnancy and parenting experience by allowing you to see how other parents of color experienced care at a doctor’s office or hospital.
 Those collective experiences are turned into meaningful data to push for change within health systems.

 The Family Birthing Place is a locked unit.
 After delivery your infant will remain in the room with you and wear a security bracelet on their ankle.

 We want you to feel comfortable during your stay at the Family Birthing Place.
 Here are some ideas of things to bring with you:

 Don’t worry if you forget to pack something.
 We have all the essentials here at KVH!

-The Blue Band Initiative is a project to improve awareness, recognition and management of preeclampsia.
+KVH participates in the Blue Band Initiative which is a statewide project to improve awareness, recognition and management of preeclampsia.